Costco Asian Chicken Wraps - Calories + Great Dressing

 Kirkland Signature Asian Chicken Wraps at Costco

 Costco sells a 2-count of their Asian Chicken Wraps for $6.49 a pound or about $15.
-The Asian Chicken Wraps can be found in their deli area near the other prepared meals such as the Cesar Salad, Taco Kit, and the Shrimp Cocktail.
+The Asian Chicken Wraps can be found in their deli area near the other prepared meals such as the Garlic Pepper Chicken Wings, Taco Kit, and the Shrimp Cocktail.

 The Asian Chicken Wraps are sold as a 2-count (4 Halves) and will include an Asian style sesame dressing.
 Each package weighs approximately 2.2-2.4 pounds.

 Let the rest of the Costco Food Database community know what you thought of this product.
 Results and reviews are at the bottom of this page.